ALL STATE DATA UPDATED FOR 2022!

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, Arkansas trails behind the national average for approvals at each stage of the process (Initial Application, Reconsideration, and Hearings).
+As the table shows, Arkansas is slightly above the national average at the Initial Application stage.
+However, trails behind the national average for approvals at each the Reconsideration, and Hearings stage of the process.
 Arkansas is particularly weak, compared to the national average, for approvals at the Hearing stage.

 Arkansas Initial Application Approval Over Time

-As the table and the below chart show, Arkansas has been slightly behind the national average for approval of Initial Applications going back to at least 2010.
-In 2018, Arkansas ranked 40th in the nation in terms of percentage approval of Initial Applications.
+As the table and the below chart show, Arkansas has been slightly ahead of the national average for approval of Initial Applications going back to at least 2011.
+In 2021, Arkansas ranked 34th in the nation in terms of percentage approval of Initial Applications.
 While approval rates have very slightly improved in Arkansas over the last few years, they still trail the national average, and only about 1/3 of initial applications are approved.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 Arkansas Reconsideration Approval Over Time

 As the table and the below chart indicate, Arkansas has been well below the national average when it comes to Approvals at the Reconsideration level, in some cases dropping below a 10% approval rate over the past few years.
-In 2018, Arkansas ranked 46th in the nation for highest percentage of approvals at Reconsideration – very close to the bottom.
+In 2021, Arkansas ranked 33rd in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, even in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue in the next level, the Hearing.

 Arkansas Hearings Approval Over Time